-Others studies have also investigated ethnographic aspects of the use of both mobile phones [18] and mobile videoconferencing [16, 17].
+Others studies have also investigated ethnographic aspects of the use of both mobile phones [Morel, 2002] and mobile videoconferencing [Morel and Licoppe, 2009][Licoppe and Morel, 2012].
 They describe how users create know-how, tricks and particular practices through the use of mobile phones, which are sure to continue with the next generation of phones.
-Moreover, they observed that when videoconferencing in a public settings, users adopt certain practices, such as interacting through a "talking heads" visual format [17], where they try to frame themselves in a thumbnail image (Figure 1), and how users self-organize their interactions.
+Moreover, they observed that when videoconferencing in a public setting, users adopt certain practices, such as interacting through a "talking heads" visual format [Licoppe and Morel, 2012], where they try to frame themselves in a thumbnail image (Figure 1), and how users self-organize their interactions.
 However, both studies concentrated on face-to-face communication and provide little information on the use of a back camera.
 Current phones also offer a different form factor than those used in previous research, providing a larger image and touch screen interfaces.

-MOBILITY
+3. MOBILITY

 Design requires understanding the context in which the devices are used.
-This is particularly challenging when designing mobile tools since mobility is defined as the capacity of an objet to move or to be moved [15], thus suggesting a context that is constantly changing.
-As such, while it is easy to identify something that is mobile, it is much harder to understand why something is mobile.
+This is particularly challenging when designing mobile tools since mobility is an ill-defined term.
+Merriam Webster [2013] indicates it as the capacity of an objet to move or to be moved, thus suggesting a mobile context would be constantly changing.
+However, while it is easy to identify something that is mobile, it is much harder to understand why something is mobile.

 The term "mobility" holds many meanings, depending on where it is being used.
-Cresswell [3] organizes these definitions along the following axes:
+Cresswell [2006] organizes these definitions along the following axes:

-Mobility as an observable fact: where it is approached more as "movement" and thus easily observable and measurable.
-The "military" definition of mobility is an example of this [3].
+Mobility as an observable fact: this definition approaches mobility more as "movement" and thus easily observable and measurable, like the definition mentioned previously.
+The "military" definition of mobility is an example of this [Cresswell, 2006].

-Mobility as a representational strategy: the act of movement is seen as a metaphor for something else, such as "social mobility" [3].
+Mobility as a representational strategy: the act of movement is seen as a metaphor for something else, such as "social mobility" [Cresswell, 2006].

-Mobility as a way of being: mobility as an embodied experience, through which meaning is given to mobility [3].
+Mobility as a way of being: mobility as an embodied experience, through which meaning is given to mobility [Cresswell, 2006].
 For example, persons on a flight could be considered mobile because of their context rather than the notions that they themselves are in movement.
-This is in line with other research in sociology, which approaches mobility as a construct of the user [26].
+This is in line with other research in sociology, which approaches mobility as a construct of the user [Weilenmann, 2003].

-In the field of computing, theories on mobility [7] are divided between quantitative approaches and more qualitative approaches, which consider the context in mobility as a representational problem.
-This is the approach taken by Weilenmann [26], whose research analysed workers under constant mobility and with high demands for communication (airport and ski resort workers).
+In the field of computing, theories on mobility [Dey, 2001] are divided between quantitative approaches and more qualitative approaches, which consider the context in mobility as a representational problem.
+This is the approach taken by Weilenmann [2003], whose research analysed workers under constant mobility and with high demands for communication (airport and ski resort workers).
 Her research addresses the use of technologies during activities where people are on the move.
 She approaches mobility as a construct built and maintained by the user.
 During communication, the context is negotiated between participants in order to share a mutual understanding of the context of both parties.
+This mutual understanding of the context is consistent with the telepresence described for videoconferencing, which Reponen et al. [2008] explain as seeking to break down the physical barriof places.

-Videoconferencing adds telepresence, which Reponen et al. [23] explain as seeking to break down the physical barrier of places.
 This technology then has the potential to help in the negotiation of context, by providing rich information to this exchange.
-Moreover, current mobile video calls might be able to compensate for problems identified in fixed videoconferencing systems, such as image control [9] and the sharing of virtual spaces [12].
+Moreover, current mobile video calls might be able to compensate for problems identified in fixed videoconferencing systems, such as image control [Dourish et al., 1996] and the sharing of virtual spaces [Kraut, Gergle and Fussell, 2002].